idea-fasoc/OpenFASOC/docs/source/index.rst

 Code of conduct
 ----------------------
-Please read our code of conduct here.
+Please read our code of conduct `here - code-of-conduct_`.

 Documentation
 ----------------------

 How to contribute